 When is it necessary to bathe a cat?

 Cats generally don’t enjoy water, and they can be quite sensitive to the chemicals in shampoo, so it really is not necessary to bathe most cats.
-However, there may be times when you do need to give him a bath, for example if his coat has come into contact with a toxic substance or rolled in something he shouldn’t have, or if it is medically necessary, for example if he has ringworm or skin conditions.
+However, there may be times when you do need to give him a bath, for example, if his coat has come into contact with a toxic substance or rolled in something he shouldn’t have, or if it is medically necessary, such as to treat ringworm or skin conditions.

 Even in old age, cats continue to groom, however, arthritis can make joints sore and your cat may not be as efficient at grooming as he once was.
 In this case, a regular brush should do, but in some situations, your cat may not be cleaning the genital region properly and a bath may be necessary to keep the area clean.

 Humans with allergies to cats can also benefit if the cat is bathed regularly.
-Studies have shown that the accumulation of of Fel d1 on the skin is restored within two days.
+Studies have shown that the accumulation of Fel d1 on the skin is restored within two days.

 Hairless breeds of cat such as the Sphynx and the Peterbald can develop an oily skin and it is recommended that they be given a regular bath.

 People exhibiting cats in cat shows will often give their cat a bath a few days before the show.
 Some breeders prefer to give their exhibit cats a bran bath.
 This can remove dirt and grease from the coat, and doesn’t involve the use of water.